johanubbink/trajectory-planning-quad-payload/README.md

 # Trajectory planning for a quadrotor UAV with suspended payload
 This project implements a trajectory planner for a 2D model of a quadrotor UAV, with a suspended payload, through confined spaces.
-To better understand the project, here is a link to a video I made.
+Here is a link to a presentation I gave about the planner.

 [![Trajectory planning](https://img.youtube.com/vi/YTAeVl-ViNA/0.jpg)](https://www.youtube.com/watch?v=YTAeVl-ViNA)

 ## Trajectory Planner